Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 impostor syndrome
 infotainment
 ingroup/outgroup
-intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
+if you grow as a frog, you become a shinier, jump higher frog.
+But you need a kiss from the princess to become you. a core deep in oneself able to do things beyond ordinary intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
 inversion: Avoiding stupidity is easier than trying to be brilliant.
 Instead of asking, “How can I help my company?” you should ask, “What’s hurting my company the most and how can I avoid it?”
 Identify obvious failure points, and steer clear of them. invisible hand: Markets aggregate knowledge.
 Rising prices signal falling supply or increased demand, which incentivizes an increase in production.
 The opposite is true for falling prices.
 Prices are a signal wrapped in an incentive.